luminix-cms/backend/docs/3b-laravel-gate.md

 ### Debugging Permissions
 - Use Laravel's `Gate` facade methods like `allows()` and `denies()` to test permissions
-- Check your application logs for detailed permission-related errors

 ## Best Practices
 - Start with restrictive permissions